 If you like South Korea and its food, you most certainly have watched the popular Street Food Asia show on Netflix.
 And if you did, you should not miss a visit to the Kwangjang Market (or Gwangjang Market).

-Other popular markets in Seoul: Dongdaemun Market, Tongin Market, and Noryangjin Fish Market which can be explored on a tour with a local.
+Other popular markets in Seoul are Dongdaemun Market, Tongin Market, and Noryangjin Fish Market, which can be explored on a tour with a local.

 Jimjilbang or Korean SPA

-Even before we went to South Korea I had heard so many things about the Korean SPAs, especially about their famous body scrub.
+Even before we went to South Korea, I had heard many things about Korean SPAs, especially their famous body scrub.

-However, since there were plenty of restrictions in place when we moved to Seoul, we had to wait until we could enjoy a day at the SPA.
+However, since plenty of restrictions were in place when we moved to Seoul, we had to wait until we could enjoy a day at the SPA.

-If you can get there, try the Aquafield jimjilbang in Goyang or Hanam.
+Try the Aquafield jimjilbang in Goyang or Hanam if you can get there.
 If not, here are a few other popular jimjilbangs to try in Seoul: LK SPA near Myeongdong and Dongdaemun; Hwanggeum Sauna in Myeongdong; Dragon Hill Spa & Resort in Yongsan; and Aquafield in Goyaing or Hanam.

 If you are traveling to Busan, you should not miss Busan SPA Land Centum.